Mint-made errors: Blank planchet

 The punched disks are first known as "Type-1" blanks (or planchets).
 After an upending mill adds uniform rounded rims, the disks are called "Type-2" blanks (or planchets).
-Occasionally, Type-1 and Type-2 blanks aren't further processed, ‘escape’ the mint facility and enter circulation.
+Occasionally, Type-1 and Type-2 blanks aren't further processed but ‘escape’ the mint facility and enter circulation.
 Type-2 blanks may also be considered striking errors as they are prepared correctly, but are released without having been struck.